charliecalvert/CloudNotes/Assignments/Docker/DockerGitIgnorePush.md

 ## Push to Docker Hub {#push}

-There are two steps involved with push an image:
+There are two steps involved with pushing an image:

 - Tag it
 - Push it.